attar2580/MCU-Capability-Analyzer/README.md

 For the NUCLEO-U083RC, expected documents include the datasheet (`DS_STM32U083RC.pdf`) and the board user manual (`UM_NUCLEO-U083RC.pdf`).

+`NOTE: prefixes shown above are optional to use, you can simply use the original doc's names.`

 ### SDK (`sdk/`)

 Place the STM32Cube firmware package (e.g. `STM32CubeU0-main/`) in this